Light Mode

 Angie Thomas

-Angie Thomas writes stories that explore the lives of young people as they face tough choices and navigate complicated worlds.
-Her book “The Hate U Give” follows Starr Carter, a teenage girl who witnesses the shooting of her unarmed friend by a police officer.
+Angie Thomas writes stories that get right to the heart of issues important to young adults, especially around race and social justice.
+Her debut book, “The Hate U Give,” follows Starr Carter, a teenager who witnesses her childhood friend Khalil shot by a police officer.

 2. 2